rsksmart/rsk-starter-box/README.md

 * A function `set()` to change the number stored at variable `storedData`

-5. Compile and migrate the smart contract to Ganache.
+5. Compile and migrate the smart contract.
 Note inside the development console we don't preface commands with truffle.

+> To make sure you're in the development console, the command prompt must be `truffle(develop)>`

 ```shell
 truffle(develop)> compile